evgenyneu/tarpan/README.md

 ### `save_analysis`

-This is the main function of the library that makes full analysis of Stan's output samples saves results in [model_info](docs/examples/analyse/a01_simple/model_info/analyse) directory.
+This is the main function of the library that analyses Stan's output samples and saves results in [model_info](docs/examples/analyse/a01_simple/model_info/analyse) directory.

 ```Python